-During any given week at AIA it’s a fair bet that you’ll hear me say to a colleague “we can’t hold ourselves accountable to the things we do not measure.”
-(Yes, I really say this.)
-And it’s true.
+During any given week at AIA it’s a fair bet that you’ll hear someone say “we can’t hold ourselves accountable to the things we do not measure.”
+It’s true.
 In sales we thrive or die by metrics.

-That’s why I’m a big advocate of documenting your business sales plan.
+That’s why we're a big advocate of documenting your business sales plan.
 No matter your company size or industry, setting sales goals and objectives and identifying a roadmap for achieving them is key.

 But there’s good news.
 Small and medium-sized businesses are the most aggressive of all businesses in their plans for data analytics and business intelligence adoption, according to the 2017 Small and Mid-Sized Enterprise Business Intelligence Market Study.

 So, if you’re ready to take a data-driven approach to sales planning, here are the inputs you need to get started.

 Think of this as a snapshot of your (or a member of your team’s) sales performance over time.
 It should include annual and YTD data for products or services sold, as well as gross margin as both a percentage and dollar amount.
 Understanding sales performance at the individual level will help you set unique and customized goals.